 peeled and minced

-- 4 tbsp blood orange juice (can exchange for mandarin or regular oranges)
+- 4 tablespoon blood orange juice (can exchange for mandarin or regular oranges)

 - salt and pepper

-- 1 tsp butter (optional or can use dairy free margarine)
+- 1 teaspoon butter (optional or can use dairy free margarine)

 - Preheat your oven to 190 celsius (375 F) if you plan on cooking inside.
 If you plan on grilling, preheat the grill.
 You can also cook your salmon just on top of the stovetop, it just depends on your situation and the weather conditions.